Editorial by Industrial Quick Search

 High Temperature Ability

-Alumina is used in oxidizing and reducing atmospheres up to 1650°C or 2900°F as well as vacuum environments of 2000°C or 3600°F. At 1000° C, it keeps 50% of the tensile strength it has at room temperature.
-While metals are weakened by high temperatures, alumina ceramics retain their strength when they return to normal temperatures and are unchanged.
+Alumina maintains its properties in both oxidizing and reducing atmospheres up to 1650°C (2900°F) and in vacuum environments up to 2000°C (3600°F).
+At 1000°C, it retains 50% of its tensile strength compared to room temperature.
+Unlike metals, which weaken at high temperatures, alumina ceramics preserve their strength and remain unchanged when temperatures return to normal.

 Abrasion Resistant

-Abrasion wears down a material by rubbing it away by friction.
-The resistance to abrasion means a material will maintain its original structure even after mechanical wear.
-Alumina ceramics are high in abrasion resistance due its hardness.
+Abrasion occurs when a material is worn down through friction and rubbing.
+The ability of a material to resist abrasion means it maintains its original structure even after enduring mechanical wear.
+Alumina ceramics exhibit high abrasion resistance due to their inherent hardness.

 Chemical Resistance

-Alumina is resistant to acids and alkalis at high temperatures because it is inert, not chemically reactive, which makes it resistant to the effects of chemicals such as solvents and salt solutions.
+Alumina demonstrates excellent resistance to both acids and alkalis at high temperatures because it is chemically inert.
+This lack of chemical reactivity makes it resistant to the effects of various chemicals, including solvents and salt solutions.

 Density